Gorillas on the Line

 How to get involved:

-Register your school or organization with your local coordinator at email@example.com.
+Register your school or organization with your local coordinator here or by emailing email@example.com.
 Your coordinator will send you resources throughout the campaign to engage your participants.

 - Gather your team and collect as many phones for recycling as possible from February 1-April 30.

 - Ship your phones to Eco-Cell by May 3, using a free shipping label we will send to you.
 Eco-Cell will process the phones and tabulate the totals.
-Regional contest winners will be announced in the first week of June.
+National results and the regional contest winners will be announced on World Gorilla Day on September 24, 2020.

 Regional winner: Silverback Supporter – You and your group will receive one painting created by one of our gorilla artists!